sensu/sensu-prometheus-collector/README.md

 The Sensu Prometheus Collector is a Sensu Check Plugin that collects metrics from a Prometheus exporter or the Prometheus query API.
-The metrics are outputted to STDOUT in one of three formats, Influx (the default), Graphite, or JSON.
+The collected metrics are outputted to STDOUT in one of three formats, Influx (the default), Graphite, or JSON.

+The Sensu Prometheus Collector turns Sensu into a *SUPER POWERED* Prometheus metric poller, leveraging Sensu's pubsub design and client auto-registration (discovery).

 ### Examples